liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/14-document-repository-configuration/02-using-advanced-file-system-store.markdown

 5. Click *Save*.

-@product@ is using the advanced file system store.
+@sharepoint@ is using the advanced file system store.

 | **Warning:** If a database transaction rollback occurs in the Document
 | Library, file system changes that have occurred since the start of the